airbop/airbop-client/README.md

 ###### Step 3 – Enter your AirBop App Key
 Locate the string constant definition named "AIRBOP_APP_KEY" at the beginning of the class, and replace the text `<<REPLACE_ME>>` with your AirBop App Key for the app that you previously added to your AirBop account.
+This value can be found on your app's "Info" and "Edit" tabs.

 Line containing value to replace: